JackieBinya/jacqueline-binya-website/content/posts/be-the-change.md

 The CHAOSS Community is then divided into different Working Groups.
 The aims of the Working Groups is to refine the metrics and to work with software implementation.

-CHAOSS D&I Badging Project falls under the CHAOSS D&I Workgroup.
+The CHAOSS D&I Badging Project falls under the CHAOSS D&I Workgroup.

 Let's recap before we proceed: